jm379/blog/posts/1-extending-ruby.md

 3 directories, 2 file
 ```

-Now open your favorite editor and add these contents to the `leibniz.c` file.
+This should be the contents of the `etx/leibniz/leibniz.c` file.

 ```c
 // leibniz.c